Family Activities Orange Beach AL

 2) Build Sandcastles

-With white sand beach in all directions, this is prime real estate for creating your dream (sand) home.
+With the white sand beach in all directions, this is prime real estate for creating your dream (sand) home.
 Check out Souvenir City to buy buckets, shovels and other sand toys.
 Make sure to get a picture in the shark’s mouth while you’re there.

 3) Hunt for Ghost Crabs